Search

 And, even in agriculture, there is a fair amount of physiology such as in plants, the function of roots, the breathing of forests etc.

-E. Who practices physiology?
+E. Who practice physiology?

 1.